mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 vessels.
 With tight dimensions, it can be stacked efficiently.

-The craft uses fusion powered water jets for propulsion, achieving a respectable speed of 200 kilometres per hour in dense fluid.
+The craft uses fusion powered water jets for propulsion, achieving a respectable speed of 200 kilometers per hour in dense fluid.
 Only lightly armored and armed with torpedoes, with a gauss cannon for above surface offensive capabilities, the craft is also protected with a gauss-based anti-missile system and decoy dispenser; the craft is not